palaa159/Docs/tutorials/05-SD_Card.md

 	94,028A40,028A11,028A76,028A03,0288E4,028ABD,028953,028A38

-We tried to make it as easy as possible to log the data, given the 512 block limitation.
 Because it's difficult to manage signed decimal values in a timely fasion, we are writing all of the data in hexadecimal.
 In the example you can see that each value is separated by a comma.
 The Accelerometer/Aux values are only written when they get updated.
 In this example, the Accelerometer is sampling at 50Hz.

 The OpenBCI Processing Sketch has the functionality to read and convert these hexadecimal files to 'normal' data files.